jomavera/dataPipeline/README.md

 ---

-On the the terminal on working directory do the following:
+On the terminal on working directory do the following:

 1. Run `export AIRFLOW_HOME=/PATH/TO/WORKING_DIRECTORY/airflow`